Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 variety other potential projects.

-facilities and activities, like the proposed storefront church/ coffeehouse -- in so
+potential new facilities and activities, like the proposed storefront church/ coffeehouse -- in so far

 Assure that the necessary